 This website uses cookies to ensure you get the best experience on our website.
 Learn more

-Tourism Management and Development Notes
+#6007 - Tourism Tourism Development - Tourism Management and Development

 The following is a more accessible plain text extract of the PDF sample above, taken from our Tourism Management and Development Notes.
-Due to the challenges of extracting text from PDFs, it will have odd formatting:
+Due to the challenges of extracting text from PDFs, it will have odd formatting.

 The Evolution and Development of Tourism